 These are the times when you need robust security systems.
 A strong encryption system is the bedrock of a robust digital security system.
-Today we are going to talk about the advanced encryption standard or AES which has become the encryption standard of choice for institutions that manage sensitive data.
+Today we are going to talk about the advanced encryption standard, or AES, which has become the encryption standard of choice for institutions that manage sensitive data.

 The National Institute for Standards and Technology(NIST) is the government organization that is responsible for publishing and maintaining AES.
-In fact AES is one of the many NIST issued federal information processing standards.
-All these standards are approved by the US secretary of commerce before publication.
-AES is the only available block cipher that is approved by the National Security Agency (NSA) to transmit secret information across government agencies.
+In fact, AES is one of the many NIST-issued federal information processing standards.
+The US Secretary of Commerce approves all these standards before publication.
+The National Security Agency (NSA) approves AES as the sole available block cipher for transmitting secret information across government agencies.

 The following Is a graphical illustration of the AES algorithm at work

 Thus the need for a stronger encryption algorithm arose.
-The security researchers first tried by creating a triple DES algorithm.
+The security researchers first tried creating a triple DES algorithm.
 The things that did not work out as planned as the base of this algorithm was excruciatingly slow.
 Hence the researchers went in a new direction and decided to create an altogether new algorithm.
 AES has longer key sizes and stronger ciphers than the DES algorithm.